 How is my student doing?

 During any particular day or week, your student may seem to be handling everything wonderfully.
 You may wonder, "Why was I so concerned?"
-Then again, the next time you talk to him or her, the conversation might paint a completely different picture.
+Then again, the next time you talk to them, the conversation might paint a completely different picture.
 They may say "I hate it here!" or "I don't have what it takes" or "I'm not like the other students."
 These are very common concerns and feelings expressed by students.
 Just keep in mind that, as with any change, there is always a period of adjustment.
 And with adjustment, there may be both excitement and distress.
-Remind your daughter or son that these are common feelings, and share with them how their existing strengths will help them get through this period of adjustment.
+Remind your student that these are common feelings, and share with them how their existing strengths will help them get through this period of adjustment.

 How can I tell if my student is in distress?

 As mentioned in the previous answer, there is a normal period of adjustment to college that includes both excitement and stress.
 Sometimes this adjustment can be as long as six months to a year.
-However, if over time you notice that your student is not coping well, is not acting like her or his normal self, or if grades are declining or the student is withdrawing from family and friends, you may consider suggesting that she or he seek assistance from a psychologist at UCS.
+However, if over time you notice that your student is not coping well, is not acting like their normal self, or if grades are declining or the student is withdrawing from family and friends, you may consider suggesting that they seek assistance from a counselor at UCS.

 For more information about common issues faced by many college students, visit our Self Help Library.